Sleep Disoreders Restless Legs Syndrome (RLS) Treatment

 - Have a chronic disease, such as diabetes or kidney failure

 - Are taking medications that contain sedating antihistamines (such as anti-depressants, anti-nausea, anti-psychotic, or allergy medications)

 - Are pregnant; symptoms may worsen in the last trimester of pregnancy

-How is RLS diagnosed?
+How is Restless Leg Syndrome diagnosed?